yesleon/narrativesaw/content/_index.md

 The world consists of multiple narratives.
 As a life, I have the responsibility to interpret the narratives around me.

-## Contents

-There are two ways of organizing articles.
-One is categorization, and the other is tagging.
-I usually use these two methods simultaneously, however since this site is static, I can only replace the tagging system with a collection system not unlike the albums in Apple's Photos app.

-### Categories

-- Essays
-- Short Stories
-- Tutorials
-- Notes
-- [莎利與艾夕][1]

-### Collections

-- iOS Development

 [1]:	pages/sally-and-ashe.md